jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 The config contains three lists: `clusters`, `users` and `contexts`:

 - `clusters` is a list of Kubernetes clusters.
-It has the uri to connect to the Kubernetes API and a certificate for the Kubernetes certificate authority.
+It has the URI to the Kubernetes API and a certificate for the Kubernetes certificate authority.
 - `users` is a list of users.
 It contains information used to authenticate the user.
 - `contexts` is a list of contexts.
 A context associates a cluster and a user.

 The name property for clusters, users and contexts can be anything.
 It is just a key to identify the cluster, context or user in the config file.

-The `current-context` property is used to tell kubectl what context to use.
+The `current-context` property is used to tell `kubectl` what context to use.
 It can be changed manually by modifying the file, or using kubectl: `kubectl config use-context <context name>`.

 ### Retrieving kubeconfig from virtual machines